ucozlab/react-redux/README.md

 # CSS-Tricks: Leveling Up With React, A Three-Part Series

 This repo is for a [CSS-Tricks series on React](https://css-tricks.com/learning-react-router/).
-This documentation will show you:
+The documentation in this repo will show you many things that weren't shown in the series, such as

 - Steps for installing and running the code
 - An explanation of the Webpack and Babel setup
 - Extra Tips and Tricks
+- New ES6 Syntax

 ## Guide Documentation